zng-ui/zng/TODO/_current.md

     - List number horizontal alignment.
         - Need something like a grid here as well?
 To share the column size.
         - Right now the bullet is inside the item already
-    - Table, data format and panel?
-        - Implement `grid!` with cell align.
     - Links and footnotes.
         - Implement something that automatically selects the best side of the target widget to open the link tool-tip.
         - Fix file links display (don't show added relative path?).